New weighting factor for plug-in hybrids in 2026: How emissions values and vehicle tax are affected

 Yes—but usually only marginally.

-If the reported emissions value increases due to the new weighting factor, the tax may be affected.
-However, the Swedish Transport Agency (Transportstyrelsen) estimates that most plug-in hybrids will continue to pay only the base amount of SEK 360 per year.
+If the reported emission value increases due to the new weighting factor, the tax may be affected.
+However, the Swedish Transport Agency (Transportstyrelsen) assesses that most plug-in hybrids will continue to pay only the base amount of SEK 360 per year.

-The change applies only to new vehicles registered from 2026 onward.
+The change applies only to new cars registered from 2026 onwards.
 Plug-in hybrids that are already registered will not be affected.

 Example: how vehicle tax may be calculated in 2026

-Let’s assume that a plug-in hybrid, after applying the new weighting factor, receives an emissions value of: → 130 g CO₂/km in mixed driving
+Let’s assume that a plug-in hybrid, after applying the new weighting factor, receives an emissions value of: → 130 g CO₂/km in combined driving.

-Step 1: Base Amount All gasoline- and diesel-powered plug-in hybrids: SEK 360 per year (fixed fee)
+Step 1: Base Amount All petrol- and diesel-powered plug-in hybrids: SEK 360 per year (fixed base amount).

 Step 2: Carbon Dioxide Component Calculated on emissions exceeding 111 g/km.